User Guide

 Don't know the last service date?
 Estimate

 If you have no record of, say, the last valve check, leave it alone for now or add a reasonable estimate based on what you know.
-You can always edit it later.
+If you need to change an estimate later, just tap that record in Logs to edit it.
 The goal is to improve accuracy over time, not make setup perfect on day one.

 04